Choosing an Agent

 You will want to make sure that your listed home is presented in the best way possible.
 This will increase the chances of someone wanting to purchase it, as well as helping it to sell as quickly as possible and for top dollar.
-A responsible Agent should be able to offer suggestions for improvements, recommend a professional staging company and local trades if needed, and even help do some of the hands-on work with you.
+A responsible agent should be able to offer suggestions for improvements, recommend a professional staging company and local trades if needed, and even help do some of the hands-on work with you.

 Do you have training and education?

-Can you give me any references?
+Can you provide me with references?

 How do you get paid?